arelangi/adityarelangi.com/talks/2017/may/index.md

 -- John Godfrey Saxe

 ???

-- And with that we entered the dotcom era
+- The arrival of SOA coincided with the dotcom era
-- We came up with a new solution to our monolith problem
 - SOA/Service Oriented Architecture
+- We broke down the application components of our monolith into a collection of services that communicate with each other and these  services are often implemented in deployment monoliths and can belong to the same application.
-- The theme of that era was 'Modularity', 'Modularity and Java'
+- The entire theme of that era was 'Modularity', 'Modularity and Java'
-- Instead of duplicating code we started building libraries
+- Instead of duplicating code we started writing libraries
-- We broke down the monolith into components it comprises of
-- And build whatever the hell this is
 - Even though SOA was a step in the right direction, we didn't go far enough
 - What we ended up with is building something like this
 - A monolith, that wasn't really a monolith, but a monster
+- The problem with SOA is that they are often implemented in deployment monoliths.
 - Then came the time for my generation, the millenial generation to step up and define 2010s

+- SOA is an architectural pattern in which application components provide services to other components.
+However, in SOA those components can belong to the same application.
+On the other hand, in microservices these components are suites of independently deployable services

 ---